 Condo improvements, fixtures, and glass

 You’re responsible for insuring the cost of any improvements that have been made to your unit.
-Fortunately, you can do this easily by adding Condo improvements, fixtures, and glass protection to your condo owner insurance policy.
-Without this coverage, any damage that may occur to your unit will be repaired to the original specifications of the building.
+You can do this easily with Square One’s Condo Owner’s Protection, which gives you the option to insure all condo-specific coverages — including not only improvements but also fixtures, glass and so on — with you deciding just how far you want your coverage to extend.
+Without this coverage, any damage that may occur to your unit will most likely be repaired to the original specifications of the building.
 For example, if your hardwood floors were damaged by a burst pipe, your condo corporation’s insurance would simply install the original flooring, which was likely carpet.

-Other types of unit improvements that are commonly made, and you may want to protect, include the installation of wallpaper, crown mouldings, baseboards, closet organizers, and specialty lights or faucets.
+Other types of unit improvements that are commonly made, and which you may want to protect, include the installation of wallpaper, crown mouldings, baseboards, closet organizers and specialty lights or faucets.

-In some cases, condo corporation’s policies do not insure the countertops, fixtures, flooring or glass in your unit.
+In some cases, condo corporations’ policies do not insure the countertops, fixtures, flooring or glass in your unit.
 Fixtures would include any permanently installed lights, window coverings, etc. Check your bylaws to determine exactly what you are responsible to insure.
-Coverage for countertops, fixtures, flooring and glass is available under Condo improvements, fixtures, and glass.

 Condo corporation assesses you for a portion of their property deductible